w3f/General-Grants-Program/grants/speculative/Subsocial.md

 - Update a comment rating after the comment upvoted/downvoted.
 - Update a post rating after it has been upvoted/downvoted.
-- Update a blog rating its post or comment to its post has been upvoted/downvoted.
+- Update a blog rating after its post has been upvoted/downvoted.
 - Update an account/member reputation after their post/comment upvoted/downvoted.

 #### Activity stream: